16 December 2017

 We thought of replacing the apples with rose bushes to add more colour and scent to the gardens, but thought that they might look a bit underwhelming there.
 Then Ian Haynes from the Town Council suggested standard roses, which would have some presence, and add colour, height, scent, and a touch of formality to the gardens.
 Perfect!

 We wanted roses that were bee-friendly, repeat-flowering, had a long flowering season, were relatively disease-free, and vigorous but not too vigorous.
 Oh, and scented, too – an unperfumed rose seems to be a bit of a wasted opportunity.
-And they had to be available as standards, which take much more time to produce than other kinds of rose, so fewer varieties are available in that form.
-And they should have been grown in the ground, rather than in compost in containers, and preferably not have been treated with bee-harming pesticides.
-Searching online didn’t solve the problem, so we rang Peter Beales Roses, who were unfazed by the spec, incredibly patient and very helpful, and came up with the answers.
+They had to be available as standards, which take much more time to produce than other kinds of rose, so fewer varieties are available in that form.
+And they should have been grown in the ground, rather than in compost in containers, and preferably have not been treated with bee-harming pesticides.
+Searching online didn’t really solve the problem, so we rang Peter Beales Roses, who were unfazed by the spec, incredibly patient and very helpful, and came up with the answers.